Programs from Community Action Committee of Danbury Connecticut.

 The HAP component helps residents obtain safe and affordable rental units outside of areas of concentration of poverty.
 Case managers help with the search assistance process.
 It also strives to increase utilization of HUD Section 8 vouchers and the state of Connecticut programs of RAP and T-RAP.
 Staff will inform clients about the mobility counseling/search assistance program and what exactly it can do.

 Rent and mortgage help from EFPP will bring together trained mediators with landlords and tenants to discuss eviction problems and unpaid mortgages.
 The specialist will also offer other helpful alternatives to eviction including but not limited to financial aid and/or negotiated agreements between tenants and landlords.
-Both the landlords and tenants will be educated about their rights, any state laws and the parties responsibilities during the mediation process.
+Both the landlords and tenants will be educated about their rights, any state laws and the parties responsibilities during the mediation process. find more information on rent assistance in Fairfield County.

 Housing First for Families Program can provide guidance and assistance to families in accessing rental assistance, relocation resources, and other financial aid.
 This will also be public housing, rental subsidies, permanent supportive housing, cash for expenses or financial assistance and entitlements.